spiral/docs/docs/en/testing/storage.md

 # Testing — Storage Tests

-The Spiral Framework provides is a convenient way to test the [spiral/storage](../advanced/storage.md) component.
+Spiral provides is a convenient way to test the [spiral/storage](../advanced/storage.md) component.

 The `fakeStorage` method allows you to create a fake storage that mimics the behavior of a real storage, but doesn't actually send any files to the cloud.
 This way, you can test file uploads without worrying about accidentally sending